 (ii) worked to directly impede Iran’s indigenous push towards secular democracy and political development;

-Upon the successful CIA coup, U.S.-Iran relationship has deteriorated, almost as soon as the people of Iran has the slightest power to resist the U.S. fascist military puppet government of the Shah and there has been animosities and counter-acts by both sides (see History Timeline in Iran-U.S. relationship) with no government dialog since the 1979 and continuing mistrust and hostilities with no end in site.
+Upon the successful CIA coup, U.S.-Iran relationship has deteriorated, almost as soon as the people of Iran has the slightest power to resist the U.S. installed, fascist military puppet government of the Shah and there has been animosities and counter-acts by both sides (see History Timeline in Iran-U.S. relationship) with no government dialog since the 1979 until recently during the Iran Nuclear Agreement, and still continuing mistrust and hostilities with no end in site.

 Stephen Kinzer's (The New York Times Pulitzer Winner) and author of ALL THE SHAH's MEN: An American Coup and the Roots of Middle East Terror, points out in his book, "To us Americans, the U.S. coup in Iran is just an intellectual exercise.
 To Iranians it is something deeply emotional, something they refuse to forget and may always remain the wall of mistrust between Iran and United States".